 There is also a striking obliviousness to the motivations of more reticent students.
 I recently came across an article on the NPR website that captures this phenomenon in a manner so pitch-perfect it almost lapses into parody.
 It cites one expert who suggests that to accommodate quieter members of a class, teachers should allow students to “walk around the room, writing ideas on tacked-up pieces of paper.
 They can respond to each other’s ideas — like a sort of silent dialogue.”

 This is active learning reduced to its most absurd extreme.
-The notion that some students might simply be more interested in listening to a knowledgeable adult explain things, or in puzzling things out on their own, is not even entertained.
-It is as if any physical activity, no matter how ridiculous, must be posited as an alternative preferable to having teachers talk and students listen.
+The notion that some students might simply be more interested in listening to a knowledgeable adult explain things is not even entertained; indeed, I would posit that in many circles this is effectively pedagogical heresy (cue looks of intense discomfort and vague murmuring about “everyone learning in their own way.”)
+It is as if any physical activity, no matter how ridiculous, must be considered as an alternative preferable to having teachers talk and students listen.